-- 1. If the composition of the degree programme undergoes substantive changes or if the Teaching and Examination Regulations are adapted, transitional measures will be established and published through the Dean, that will be part of the Implementation Regulations (annex). - 2.
-These transitional measures shall include at least the following: - a. an arrangement regarding exemptions that may be obtained based on examinations that have already been passed; - b. the period during which the transitional arrangement shall be valid. - 3.
+1. If the composition of the exam programme undergoes intrinsic changes or if these regulations are amended, the dean will draw up transitional regulations that will be incorporated into the Implementation Regulations.

+- 2. Such transitional regulations are required to include: - a provision concerning the exemptions that can be given on the basis of examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
 Students shall follow the degree programme as it applied or applies during the first academic year of their enrolment, unless components of the programme are no longer offered.
 In such cases, students must transfer according to the applicable transitional measures.
 Deviations require the approval of the Board of Examiners.
 Before submitting a request to this end, the student must have first obtained recommendations from an academic counsellor. - 4.
-If a subject within a degree programme is cancelled, four additional opportunities for taking the examination in this subject shall be offered after it has been taught for the last time: the examination at the end of the teaching of the subject, a resit in the same academic year and two resits in the following academic year. - 5.
-Education components with the same code in different programmes are interchangeable.
+If a course is cancelled in a degree programme, e.g. due to a new programme, four opportunities to sit an examination in this course will be granted after the last classes have been taught: an examination in the last teaching period of the course, a resit in the same academic year, and two resits in the subsequent academic year.
+8 - 5.
+Courses with the same code in different programs are interchangeable.